LeaklessGfy/iesa_views/README.md

 ## API

-*A Node.js API to rule them all*
+**An API to rule them all**

+Technology:
+- Node.js
+- JSON

 ## WWW

-*Web version of the project (landing page and front)*
+**Web (landing page and front)**

+Technology:
+- PHP
+- HTML / CSS
+- JS

 ## APP

-*The application in Cordova*
+**Application (Android and iOS)**

+Technology:
+- HTML / CSS
+- JS
+- Cordova

-You will find install procedure of these project in their appropriate folder's readme.
+You will find installation procedure of these project in their appropriate folder's readme.

-ALL RIGHTS RESERVED TO: Views - IESA (Mathieu Rodrigues, Morgane Delorme & Vincent Rasquier)
+*ALL RIGHTS RESERVED TO: Views - IESA (Mathieu Rodrigues, Morgane Delorme & Vincent Rasquier)*